 “Mammals are born immature, incapable of taking care of themselves.
 Each one of you only survived infancy because someone had such an urge to connect with you, and every time they were separated from you or heard you cry, it caused them a pain that motivated them to come find you and help you,” he explains.
 He describes our “urge to connect” as our motivator to live, work, and play together.

-It may seem unusual to give something like small talk so much power, but research published in the Academy of Management Journal indicates that casual conversation has a meaningful impact on adults, especially in the workplace.
+It may seem unusual to give something like small talk or conversation starters so much power, but research published in the Academy of Management Journal indicates that casual conversation has a meaningful impact on adults, especially in the workplace.
 Engaging in conversations with coworkers enhanced positive social emotions and well-being.

 It turns out that simply talking to people has the following benefits: